 Due to the small size of the project, it is not likely that it will result in the creation of permanent construction-related jobs.
-Therefore, the size and short-term duration of construction will result in no noticeable changes in spending or wages in the area.
+Therefore, the size and short-term duration of construction will not result in noticeable changes in spending or wages in the area.
 Project operations and maintenance will not require permanent staffing and will therefore not result in an increase in employment opportunities in the area.
 The Proposed Action will not result in a change in the income, demographics, lifestyle, or cultural values of any employees in the area.
 Therefore, there will be no long-term changes to existing and forecasted socioeconomic conditions within the Rincon Reservation or surrounding areas as a result of the construction of the Proposed Project.

 Fire and Police Protection Services.
-Development of the Proposed Project will include structures and infrastructure elements, particularly electrical systems and lithium-ion battery storage, that will introduce the possibility of creating a fire risk.
-The Proposed Project will be designed, constructed, and operated in compliance with the International Fire Code and pertinent standards of the National Fire Protection Association, as well as the instructions and provisions of the Tesla Industrial Lithium-Ion Battery Emergency Response Guide (Tesla 2022).
+Development of the Proposed Project will include structures and infrastructure elements, particularly electrical systems and vanadium flow battery storage, that will introduce the possibility of creating a fire risk.
+The Proposed Project will be designed, constructed, and operated in compliance with the International Fire Code and pertinent standards of the National Fire Protection Association, as well as the instructions and provisions of the SPC1000003 Operation Manual, Invinity Vs3-022 Vanadium Flow Battery (Invinity 2022), and related product safety manuals.
 Following these codes and provisions will reduce the potential for fires and the Proposed Project's demand for fire protection services from the Rincon Band Fire Department.

-The Proposed Action will not result in an increase in potential property or personal crimes or an increased demand for fire and police protection.
-Therefore, no significant impacts to fire and police protection services will occur.
+The Proposed Action will not result in an increase in potential property or personal crimes or an increased demand for police protection.
+Therefore, no significant impacts to police protection services will occur.

 Other Public Services and Facilities.
-Limited construction workers may stay in the area temporarily during construction, if they live further than 60 miles from the Proposed Project site.
+Limited construction workers may stay in the area temporarily during construction if they live further than 60 miles from the Proposed Project site.
 It is anticipated that most construction workers will reside in the local area and commute daily to the site.
 Therefore, the Proposed Action will not result in the need for additional residential dwellings or any additional support from public services or facilities.
-Since development of the Proposed Project site will not attract additional residents to the area, school services, library services, parks or recreational facilities, or other public facilities will not experience any significant additional use or demand.
+Since the development of the Proposed Project site will not attract additional residents to the area, school services, library services, parks or recreational facilities, or other public facilities will not experience any significant additional use or demand.
 Therefore, the Proposed Action will not result in significant adverse impacts to other public services or facilities.